influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v0.9/write_protocols/line.md

 temperature,machine=unit42,type=assembly internal=32,external=100 1434055562000000035
 temperature,machine=unit143,type=assembly internal=22,external=130 1434055562005000035
 ```
-In this example the first line shows a `measurement` of "cpu", there are two tags "host" and "region, the `value` is 1.0, and the `timestamp` is 1434055562000000000.
+In this example the first line shows a `measurement` of "cpu", there are two tags "host" and "region", the `value` is 1.0, and the `timestamp` is 1434055562000000000.
 Following this is a second line, also a point in the `measurement` "cpu" but belonging to a different "host".
 ```
 cpu,host=server\ 01,region=uswest value=1,msg="all systems nominal"
 cpu,host=server\ 01,region=us\,west value_int=1i